mlutken/luepp/README.md

 This library aims to provide a way for mainly embedded software project to use the functionality from the Standard Template Library.

-The problem you often have on embedded platforms is that you can often only use the "Free standing" C++ implementation and thus you will run into problems when trying to use the compiler supplied STL implementation.
+The problem commonly faced on embedded platforms is that you can often only use the "Free standing" C++ implementation and thus you will run into problems when trying to use the compiler supplied STL implementation.